 Temporary impacts to desert tortoise (Gopherus agassizii) habitat will be subject to habitat restoration as outlined in this HRP.
 Restoration reflects areas with objective standards or goals for measures such as vegetation cover and species diversity.
 In addition to qualitative monitoring described for restoration, quantitative monitoring will be conducted to document the progress of restoration sites in meeting those goals.

+In accordance with the Western Joshua Tree Conservation Act (WJTCA, California Fish and Game Code, Division 2, Chapter 11.5 [Sections 1927-1927.8] July 2023) and the Western Joshua Tree Conservation Plan (WJTCP, CDFW 2025b), every effort will be made to avoid impacts to individual western Joshua trees and their habitat during Project planning stages.

+During required pre-construction surveys in accordance with the WJTCA and WJTCP, individual western Joshua trees will be mapped and flagged for avoidance within EPL Project work areas.
+An emphasis will be placed on retaining healthy western Joshua trees in all age classes by careful siting of work activities.
+In addition, required western Joshua tree buffers will be mapped, along with location of proposed fencing to avoid and minimize impacts to sensitive western Joshua tree root systems and seed banks.
+Topsoil salvaging and placement will be prioritized where soil is disturbed following guidance provided in the WJTCA and WJTCP.
+Salvage and relocation will also be considered, if needed, adhering to guidance in the WJTCA and WJTCP.
+Restoration of western Joshua tree woodland habitat is outlined below in Section 5.1.1.3.

 This Plan outlines the methods for restoration of areas temporarily disturbed by the Project.
 The goal of the restoration efforts is for the treated areas to exhibit evidence of increasing native vegetative cover, density, diversity, and species dominance that is similar to the pre-disturbance conditions or existing conditions in adjacent native vegetation.

 Baseline Conditions

 Documenting baseline conditions is an important component of the restoration program, as the performance criteria for the five-year restoration period will be based on these data.
-Baseline condition (pre-impact) data will be collected for temporary impact areas.
+Baseline condition (pre-impact) data will be collected for Project work areas.
 Pre-impact data for the Project site consists of identifying the vegetation community (native species, nonnative species); percent native cover; percent nonnative cover; presence of special status species; soils present; slope aspect(s); any observed disturbance from previous or historic activities; and photographs.
 Reference sites are employed to account for seasonal fluctuations of vegetation cover and diversity due to weather or climate conditions in comparison with restoration areas.

 Reference sites may be used to assess performance issues in restoration areas compared with nearby natural sites to evaluate if a region-wide issue is affecting the revegetation success and to refine performance standards, if needed.